 For TopoJSON files: The folder must contain the

 .topojsonfile.
 (No other files are required.)

-Note: You can only connect to point geometries, linear geometries, and polygons in current versions of Tableau.
+You can connect only to point geometries, linear geometries, and polygons in current versions of Tableau.
 You cannot connect to mixed geometry types.

 In Tableau Desktop: click the New Data Source icon and select Spatial file.

-In Tableau Online or Tableau Server (Creator role): Select Create > Workbook.
+In Tableau Cloud or Tableau Server (Creator role): Select Create > Workbook.
 Select the Files tab.